#cw: implied cptsd

 Turning onto her back again, she grabbed another pillow and screamed into it.

-Despite herself, Vistri relived the arrogance in Mr. Ancunín’s expression; all she could see were those crimson eyes of his, teasing her with the weight of their secret.
-Seeing them so clearly led to feeling the weight of his hand on her back, from when they twirled across the floor.
+Despite herself, Vistri relived the arrogance in Mr. Ancunín’s expression.
+All she could see were those eyes of his, red like a stab in the back, teasing her with the weight of their secret.
+Seeing them so clearly led to her feeling the weight of his hands from when they twirled across the floor.
 Her skin still burned, and she hated it.

 But oh, how it burned!
 A slight parting of her thighs was all it took for Vistri to discover the wetness sticking between them.
-The loss of his anonymity slipped away into a baser excitement.
-One that turned her breath heavy; the fact that her stranger was no longer lost, but just the estate over.
-A relation to Lady Hallowleaf.
+The loss of his anonymity slipped away from the grasp of her heart as a base excitement captured it.
+The fact that her stranger was no longer lost, just the estate over, turned her breath heavy.
+No longer unknown, but a relation to Jenevelle.
 Someone she would likely see again.

 And for that moment, it didn’t matter that it was impossible for them to repeat their tryst.
 The very prospect of his acquaintance enthralled her with the idea that it could happen again.
 That his body was so close in proximity when it could have been anywhere else in the world.